Best guide on how to install fonts on Mac in 2024

 Before you take your Mac and go installing fonts on it, here’s what you need to know.
 You can download additional fonts for your Mac from Apple, just open a built-in app Font Book and select the grayed out fonts to add them to Mac (more on that below).
 You can also buy new fonts from third parties — either as a one-time purchase or via a font service subscription.
 There are also free fonts that are open to the public for personal use or are available in the public domain.
 Additionally, you can sample fonts through demos.

-With designer tools, you can actually create your own fonts or edit them.
+With designer tools, you can actually create or edit fonts.
 If you want a custom font for your company or brand, you can hire a designer to develop it for you or you can try your hand at doing it yourself, especially if you have the right background, knowledge, skills, and desire to take on a project like that.

 Glyphs Mini is one app which allows you to create fonts from scratch as well as edit them.
 This lovely font editor is barely over 20 MB but it can actually help you create custom fonts yourself!
 It will take you a minute, or ten, to study a few tutorials and guides if you are a complete newbie like us, but in the end you will be able to make your very own font.